Loading...

 Regular Monitoring

-Keep track of your blood sugar levels before and after meals to understand how your body responds, and make adjustments to your diet as necessary.
+Keep track of your blood sugar levels before and after meals to understand how different foods affect your glucose levels.

 healthspan-mbl